mindset-dojo/mindset-dojo.github.io/_forms/visionary.md

 ## Implementation

-Practicing Visionary is attracting the future while being present now.
+Practicing Visionary is attracting the future while being present Now.

 ### Implementing Our Principles